A Guide to Psychology and its Practice

 As you describe it, your “psychoanalyst” is guilty of bad psychotherapy, professional misconduct, and—depending on the laws of the state in which you live—criminal activity.
 Is that clear enough?

 Of course you’re “having a transference” because every client in psychotherapy has a transference reaction to the psychotherapist.
-But no matter what the transference feelings might be—even if they are sexualized—the psychotherapist should interpret the unconscious meaning of the client’s feelings so as to help the client understand the feelings and come to terms with them.
+But no matter what the transference feelings might be—even if they are sexualized—the psychotherapist should interpret the unconscious meaning of the client’s feelings so as to help the client understand the feelings and grow in wisdom because of them.

 So this so-called “psychoanalyst” is guilty of bad psychotherapy because he is treating the transference literally, not clinically, and he’s getting stuck in his own countertransference.
 I say he’s guilty of professional misconduct because he is feeding off the sexualized atmosphere he has created.
 And I say he may be guilty of criminal activity, because in California, for example, any sexual contact, asking for sexual contact, or sexual misconduct is a crime. (“Sexual contact” means the touching of an intimate part—sexual organ, anus, buttocks, groin, or breast—of another person and so is not limited to just intercourse, sodomy, or oral copulation.
 “Sexual misconduct” includes such things as verbal suggestions, innuendoes, advances, kissing, spanking, and nudity.)